Matrix questions in survey data collection feature a group of multiple-choice questions presented...

 8. Prevent Attention Blink

-Following a highly emotional or provocative question, the brain may experience an "attention blink," a brief period during which it misses or misinterprets subsequent information.
-For instance, if a survey asks about a highly controversial topic and then immediately follows up with questions on a different subject, respondents might provide less accurate answers to the subsequent questions due to this brief lapse in attention.
+Following a highly emotional or provocative question, the brain may experience an "attention blink," a brief period during which it misses the next piece of information.
+For example, if a survey asks about a highly controversial topic and then the next question is about a totally different subject, the respondent may experience a brief lapse in attention since their brain is still processing emotions from the previous question.

 In Conclusion